Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 Propeller Design

-You must be wondering that a propeller’s concept seems simple, so why can’t you use a propeller of any shape of the design.
+You must be wondering why a propeller’s concept seems simple, so why can’t you use a propeller of any design shape?

 It’s because of the following design considerations.